-Knowledge of English is very important, especially in areas with tourist potential and because in Mexico speak English only a tiny fraction of the population (surveys talks about 1-2 % of the population), we send well-trained volunteers to Xpujil, in the municipality of Calakmul, state Campeche to help local residents to learn this foreign language.
+Knowledge of English is very important, especially in areas with tourist potential and because in Mexico speak English only a tiny fraction of the population (surveys talks about 1-2 % of the population), we send well-trained volunteers to the municipality of Sanahcat, state Yucatán to help local residents to learn this foreign language.
 Every volunteer is well trained before the departure and equipped with methodological materials with clearly established procedure.
 We have a special methodology that makes it possible to teach people of all ages in groups as well as individually, in a form that is fun and very effective.
 When teaching no textbooks are used.

 PARTNER ORGANIZATION PROFILE